Frequently Asked Questions

 Is hereditary cancer different than spontaneous cancer?

 Yes.
 It is much more dangerous.
-The gene mutations that cause hereditary cancer reduce one's ability to fend off or fight cancer.
-Hereditary cancer is diagnosed more often and at younger ages in affected families.
-Hereditary cancer has a higher rate of recurrence or a second primary cancer and tends to be more aggressive, making it harder to treat.
-Inherited gene mutations can be passed down to children at a rate of 50%.
+The gene mutations that cause hereditary cancer reduce one's ability to fend off or fight cancer so it is diagnosed more often and at younger ages in affected families.
+Hereditary cancer has a higher rate of recurrence or a second primary cancer and tends to be more aggressive, often making it harder to treat.
+The gene mutations that cause hereditary cancer can be passed down to children.

 I carry risky genes.
 When should I start cancer screening?